Joe-Payyappilly/Vomychat_assingment/README.md

 ## Overview

-This project is a Referral System API built using Flask.
-It allows users to register, authenticate, refer others, and earn rewards.
-The API also includes a test suite to verify functionality.
+This project is a backend for a platform similar to Linktree or Bento.me, built using Flask.
+It includes user registration, authentication, a referral system, and other essential functionalities.
+Users can register, log in, refer others, and earn rewards.
+The API also features a test suite to verify its functionality.

 ## Features

 - **User Registration & Authentication** (JWT-based authentication)
 - **Referral System** (Users can refer others and earn rewards)
-- **Reward Management**
 - **Email-based Password Reset** (Using a local SMTP server)
 - **Test Cases** (Using pytest)